OldManUmby/DND.SRD.Wiki/pages/19.creatures/default.md

 **_Swarm of Spiders_**.
 A swarm of spiders has the following additional traits.

-_Spider Climb._ The swarm can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+_Spider Climb_.
+The swarm can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-_Web Sense._ While in contact with a web, the swarm knows the exact location of any other creature in contact with the same web.
+_Web Sense_.
+While in contact with a web, the swarm knows the exact location of any other creature in contact with the same web.

-_Web Walker._ The swarm ignores movement restrictions caused by webbing.
+_Web Walker_.
+The swarm ignores movement restrictions caused by webbing.

 **_Swarm of Wasps_**.
 A swarm of wasps has a walking speed of 5 feet, a flying speed of 30 feet, and no climbing speed.